 Proven Hacks to make it stop

 Make access complicated.
-I’ll admit, if you have an insistent toddler, this won’t work.
-But for younger babies, a snug or complicated bra will keep them from being able to reach your other nipple.
+I’ll admit, if you have an insistent toddler, this won’t be an easy task.
+But for younger babies, a snug or complicated bra like this one will keep them from being able to reach your other nipple.
 They may get frustrated, but if you’re ready with a distraction, this can work beautifully.

 Take the boob away.
 Get your other breast off the proverbial table by changing your position.
 Position yourself and your baby in such a way that reaching it isn’t even possible.
 Options include covering your nipple with your arm, laying your little one’s tummy across it, or laying turned slightly on your side and feeding from the high breast while you keep the low breast tucked under you.

 Related Post: 8 Steps to get ready for breastfeeding

 Cover your nipple with your hand.
 When you cover your nipple with your hand, you protect that tender nub while still giving your youngster some fingers to play with.
 Win-win!
 Note: this might infuriate an insistent toddler.
 Don’t get into a battle of wills – if it doesn’t work easily, try another option.